google/go-cloud/internal/docs/design.md

 We try to use URL encoding as the escaping mechanism where possible; however, sometimes it is not and we'll use custom escaping.
-As an example, a driver for a provider that only allows underscores and ASCII characters might escape the string `foo.bar` to `foo__0x2e__bar` (URL escaping won't work because `%` isn't allowed).
+As an example, a driver for a provider that only allows underscores and ASCII alphanumeric characters might escape the string `foo.bar` to `foo__0x2e__bar` (URL escaping won't work because `%` isn't allowed).